 I have included three small things you can do to help you change this pattern and allow yourself to receive better:

-If someone offers to do you a favor, say YES!
+- If someone offers to do you a favour, say YES!
 For me, this can be difficult at times.
 Instead of feeling "bad" for accepting a favor and therefore deciding to turn down the offer, I’ve decided to say yes and express my gratitude to the person for their generosity.